Queer Contra Dance Camp

 Code of Conduct

 We want all people to feel safe and comfortable at Queer Contra Dance.
 We value and expect consent and communication, community mindness, and physical safety.
-Harassment of any kind won't be tolerated.
+Harassment of any kind will not be tolerated.
 If someone's behavior is offensive or harassing during the dance, we encourage you to speak with one of the organizers.

 Please read our Values and Expectations if you would like to know more about our community norms and how we handle unwelcome behavior.